On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference: Existence of Asymptotic Decay Rates

 although there are variations.
 For instance, in \cite{jadbabaie2013information}, the agent regrets are defined as the total variation distance to the truth vector $e_{\theta^\circ}$, whose $\theta^\circ$th element is one and others are zero,

 and the asymptotic behavior of the average regret on the network is analyzed, i.e.,

-Although they do seem different, it can be shown that for both definitions, the quantities of interest are $\brho_{k}(\theta)$'s --- see Appendix \ref{app:A}.
+Although they do seem different, it can be shown that for both definitions, the quantities of interest are $\brho_{k}(\theta)$'s --- see Appendix~\ref{app:A} for the proof.
 Hence, we focus on \eqref{eq:asym_learning_rate_def} for the rest of this work.
+Note that some definitions of exponential convergence require $\bmu_{k,i}(\theta) \leq C \exp\{-\rho i \}$ where $C$ is a uniformly bounded constant.
+In this work, we adhere to the definition from the existing social learning literature, where exponential convergence refers to the presence of the exponent, and does not the require a uniform bound on $C$.

 In \cite{jadbabaie2013information}, the authors obtained upper and lower bounds for $\brho$ for the \emph{consensus} algorithm.
 In this section, we show that under the AA diffusion rule \eqref{eq:linear_fusion} that {\em exact} limits exist in \eqref{eq:asym_learning_rate_def} with $\limsup$ replaced by $\lim$ and that these limits are independent of the agent index $k$.
 That is, we show that